 Baptism welcomes people into the church.
 For infants it involves a short preparation course run by the parish.

 Baptisms, during this time of pandemic, will normally be held as a family celebration on a Saturday or Sunday afternoon.
-There can be no more than 6 people attending, including any children but not including the priest.

-For more details please contact Fr.
-Tony.
+For more details please contact Fr Simon

 First Holy Communion And Reconciliation